 This sword is probably a great choice because it restores 5% of your HP when you defeat an enemy.
 You don’t need to have it equipped in your main hand to heal you.
 The damage isn’t crazy, but it is a great weapon for the buff it gives you.
 Dual-wield this weapon with another to get multiple bonuses.

 A curved sword with a blade at both ends wielded by the Cemetery Shades, the insect-ridden grave keepers.
 The blade is thin and sharp, and strong attack unleashes a far-reaching slash.

 Location: Dropped by Cemetery Shade in Gelmir Hero’s Grave.

-This blade is a normal weapon, so you can infuse it with Ash of War.
+This blade is a normal weapon so you can infuse it with Ash of War.
 That is what makes this weapon worth it.
 You can put blood attacks on it, poison attacks, or whatever you want.
-It has great scaling if you use the correct Ash of War and it is definitely worth the upgrades if you want to use this weapon.
+It has great scaling if you use the correct Ash of War, and it is worth the upgrades if you want to use this weapon.

 Curved sword forged of dull iron wielded by the beastmen of Farum Azula.
 The blade is heavy but well-balanced.
 Comparatively easy to wield for the damage it delivers.

-Location: The Beastman’s Curved Sword has a chance to drop from any Azula Beastman carrying this weapon.
+Location: The Beastman’s Curved Sword can drop from any Azula Beastman carrying this weapon.

-Same with the other weapon, this one can be infused with an Ash of War.
-The skills on these weapons aren’t the best, but the infusions are totally worth the time if you want to get any of these Swords.
-You won’t get this weapon until the late game so keep that in mind.
-You could also use this weapon for another playthrough, or you can save Smithing Stones for it later on.
+Like the other weapon, this can be infused with an Ash of War.
+The skills on these weapons aren’t the best, but the infusions are worth the time if you want to get any of these Swords.
+You won’t get this weapon until the late game, so keep that in mind.
+You could also use this weapon for another playthrough or save Smithing Stones for it later.